 After graduating with Honors from the Art Institute of Atlanta, Jennifer went to work for an architecture firm in Atlanta.
 There she gained a strong foundation in construction and design.
-She worked on projects for Starbucks, Hertz, Walgreens, and many other retail and hospitality client.
+She worked on projects for Starbucks, Hertz, Walgreens, and many other retail and hospitality clients.
 This job gave her a working knowledge of space planning, design details, and project management.
 From there, Jennifer joined an Interior Design firm in Midtown Atlanta.
-She helped manage 12 different multi-family projects (apartment complexes).
+She helped design and manage 12 different multi-family projects (apartment complexes).
 She refined her skills in finish and furniture selection by designing and installing the apartment models.
 Soon after, Jennifer took the bold step to begin working for herself as an Interior Designer.
 She now manages her own clients working on both residential and commercial projects.

 Describe your go-to style:

 My go-to style is transitional with a pop of color!
 I love the simplicity and clean lines of transitional furniture that's not too heavy or ornate.
 Throw in a pop of color on an accent wall or some colorful pattern throw pillows and your room can really come to life!

 It's all about making something new again - breathing new life into a space.
 I'm a firm believer that our environments affect our physical and mental health.
 Transforming a space from a cluttered mix of furniture and decor to a relaxing, serene, and functional environment is what its all about for me.
 When clients come to me with a project - whether they have no idea where to start or just need some feedback about their selections - I love the chance to take make their room not only functional but beautiful!

 From where do you draw most of your inspiration?